-Funding will also be used to administer the early childhood education program and provide technical support to districts receiving funding under the program.
-The executive budget specifies that no more than 2.0% of the total appropriation for item 830407 in any fiscal year may be used for these purposes.
-The executive budget requires ODCY to conduct an annual survey of each provider to obtain information on any tuition or fees charged by the provider for the program and to provide an annual report regarding early childhood education programs and the early learning program standards.
+Funding is also used to administer the early childhood education program and provide technical support to districts receiving funding under the program.
+The budget specifies that no more than 2.0% of the total appropriation for line item 830407 in any fiscal year may be used for these purposes.
+The budget requires ODCY to conduct an annual survey of each provider to obtain information on any tuition or fees charged by the provider for the program and to provide an annual report regarding early childhood education programs and the early learning program standards.

-These efforts are currently funded under ODE GRF line item 200408, Early Childhood Education, which has estimated expenditures of \$68,116,789 in FY 2023.
-The FY 2024 appropriation is 67.8% over FY 2023.
-According to ODE's budget request, the increase in funding will allow additional children to receive these services and will also support the change in eligibility to allow three year olds to be eligible without seeking approval from the Department.
+These efforts were previously funded under ODEW GRF line item 200408, Early Childhood Education, which has expenditures of \$64,038,422 in FY 2023.
+The FY 2024 appropriation is 103.5% over FY 2023.